gitsh01/libertyvillagers/README.md

 * Adjust the range which Villagers will find Points Of Interest (useful for vertical or large cities)
 * Adjust how long a Villager will travel to Points of Interest
+* Adjust how close a Villager needs to get to use a Point of Interest
 * Optional - Heal Villagers when they wake up (like Bedrock)
 * Optional - Prioritize Villagers avoiding cactus and water
+* Optional - Pathfinding fix for villagers becoming "stuck" near walls/fences
 * Optional - Prevent Villagers from climbing up ladders and vines (they don't know how to climb back down, poor dears)
 * Adjust the distance Villagers will consider "safe" for jumping down from ledges.
 * Optional - Prevent Villagers from breeding (for when you've got a bed that isn't pathable that is causing a population